Skip to main content

 Getting here

 According to Culture Trip, Victoria is one of the top 10 cities in Canada to travel to solo.
-It’s easily accessible from Vancouver and Seattle by seaplane, aeroplane, ferry or helicopter.
+It’s easily accessible from Vancouver and Seattle by seaplane, airplane, ferry or helicopter.
 It’s also known as a relatively safe destination for travellers.
-As the capital of B.C., Victoria has some pretty awesome historic infrastructure and you’ll also be pleasantly surprised by how warm and friendly the locals are!
+As the capital of BC, Victoria has some pretty awesome historic infrastructure and you’ll also be pleasantly surprised by how warm and friendly the locals are!
 Victoria is also one of Canada’s most walkable and bike-friendly cities, which means it’s easy to explore with your own two feet and heartbeat.

 Join a tour